awsdocs/amazon-lex-developer-guide/doc_source/API_PutBot.md

 Required: Yes

  ** [clarificationPrompt](#API_PutBot_RequestSyntax) **   <a name="lex-PutBot-request-clarificationPrompt"></a>
 When Amazon Lex doesn't understand the user's intent, it uses this message to get clarification\.
-To specify how many times Amazon Lex should repeate the clarification prompt, use the `maxAttempts` field\.
+To specify how many times Amazon Lex should repeat the clarification prompt, use the `maxAttempts` field\.
 If Amazon Lex still doesn't understand, it sends the message in the `abortStatement` field\.
 When you create a clarification prompt, make sure that it suggests the correct response from the user\. for example, for a bot that orders pizza and drinks, you might create this clarification prompt: "What would you like to do?
 You can say 'Order a pizza' or 'Order a drink\.'"
 Type: [Prompt](API_Prompt.md) object
 Required: No